ETCBC/dss/docs/transcription.md

 **The node type [*sign*](#sign) is our slot type in the Text-Fabric representation of this corpus.**

-All signs have the features **type** and **glyph[aeu]**.
+All signs have the features **type** and **glyph[ea]**.

 The *type* stores the kind of glyph, such as `consonant`.
-The *glypha glyphe glyphu* features store the transcription of the glyph, without any flags and brackets.
-They store it in the Abegg transcription, ETCBC transcription, and in Unicode.
+The *glyph glyphe glypha* features store the transcription of the glyph, without any flags and brackets.
+They store it in Unicode, ETCBC transcription, and Abegg code.

 These features do not suffice to reconstruct the original Abegg transcription.